nneubarth/topomap/README.md

 **gridStepEphus:** for use with ephus electrophysiology acquisition software

 **gridgui:** GUI that creates Grid object according to user specifications and shows stage position in real-time

+**listenUpdateGrid:** responds to IncrementGridPos event to update stage position on gridgui and saves acquisition numbers and grid coordinates to a .mat file for analysis